 - Made Up Movies

 The box provides you with all the bits and bobs you need to play all these games.

 To see what exactly is in the box and purchase, check out their Etsy page.
 Hen Party In A Box Costs £20.

 Afternoon Tea is one of the most popular things to do for a hen party.

-However, at the moment, spending a couple of hours in a busy restaurant or tea room might not be an option for all of your hens.
+However, at the moment, spending a couple of hours in a busy restaurant or tea room might not be popular with all of your hens.

-Luckily, it is super easy to put together a DIY afternoon tea at home.
+Luckily, it is super easy to put together a DIY afternoon tea at home for your hen do.

 Start by asking all your friends and family if they can lend you any pretty china plates, cake stands and tea cups.
 It doesn’t matter if they don’t all match, in fact the more eclectic the better!